Up next a battle of two controversial athletes: Randy Moss and Curt Schilling. Lets see what makes each of these athletes "now."

 He is third only to Anquan Boldin and Bill Groman for most rookie receiving yards with 1,313.

-Jerry Rice, Cris Carter, Marvin Harrison, Terrell Owens, all of whom have played more seasons than Moss.
+Moss has caught 101 TD passes through 9 seasons, 5th most in NFL history.
+He trails Jerry Rice, Cris Carter, Marvin Harrison, Terrell Owens, all of whom have played more seasons than Moss.

 Has caught 13 or more TDs in a season 4 times.
-He trails only
+He trails only Terrell Owens and Jerry Rice in such seasons.

-Jerry Rice to catch 17 or more TDs in a season twice (Moss accomplished the feat in 1998 and 2003).
+Is the only player next to Jerry Rice to catch 17 or more TDs in a season twice (Moss accomplished the feat in 1998 and 2003).

+Moss has had 3 seasons where he averaged at least one receiving TD a game.
 1998 (17 TDs in 16 games), 2003 (17 TDs in 16 games), and 2004 (13 TDs in 13 games).
 By doing so, he is the only wide receiver in NFL history to accomplish this task.

-2002 and then in 2003.
+He had back to back 100 catch seasons, first in 2002 and then in 2003.
 He joined Sterling Sharpe, Jerry Rice, Herman Moore, Cris Carter, Marvin Harrison, and Rod Smith as the only receivers to do so.

-2006 season, Moss is averaging approximately 11.2 receiving TDs per season, which is an NFL record.
+At the end of the 2006 season, Moss is averaging approximately 11.2 receiving TDs per season, which is an NFL record.

 Holds the record for most 1,000 yard seasons in his first seasons of the league.
-In his first 6 seasons in the
+In his first 6 seasons in the NFL, he had 1,000+ yards in each seasons, setting an NFL record.

 Moss is the only player in NFL history to average 100 yards and 1 TD per game through a 16 NFL game season.